-Guidance for the Design and Use of Ground Based Pumps
+Design & Use of Ground Based Pumps

-The information and recommendations in these guidelines are given in good faith and belief in their accuracy at the time of publication, but do not imply any legal liability or responsibility by Eurobitume UK and the Mineral Products Association.
+The information and recommendations in this guidance are given in good faith and belief in their accuracy at the time of publication, but do not imply any legal liability or responsibility by the Refined Bitumen Association (RBA) and Mineral Products Association (MPA).

 The Health and Safety at Work Act 1974 and The Management of Health and Safety Regulations 1999 require employers to provide safe systems of work to ensure the safety of their employees and the public.
 Health and Safety Law imposes duties on both the supplier and the customer to provide safe systems of work.
-This guidance is intended to help both parties comply with their respective responsibilities during the transfer of hot bitumen from a delivery vehicle into a storage tank and is not intended to vary the legal responsibility of either party.
+This guidance is intended to help both parties comply with their respective responsibilities during the transfer of hot bitumen from a delivery vehicle into a storage tank, and is not intended to vary the legal responsibility of either party.